beaukinstler/fswd-item-catelog2-with-pg/README.md

 ### Summary of configurations.

 1. Apache2 site
-	- Primary change was the sites.
+	- Primary change was the adding a config to `sites-available`.
-		1. first disabled the default site
+		1. First disabled the default site
 		2. then crated a conf file in site-available for my site
 			* Key elements for WSGI
 				1. Choose the user and group for the daemon process.